-Waveband switching, also known as band switching, attempts to address this problem.
-The approach is based on the observation that if the number of input wavelengths per fiber is large relative to the number of output fibers, many of the wavelengths will need to be switched between the same fiber pairs.
+^{1389-1286/\$ -} see front matter @ 2005 Published by Elsevier B.V. doi:10.1016/j.comnet.2005.05.017 same fiber pairs.
 Waveband switching tries to group the wavelengths into wavebands such that all wavelengths in the same waveband can be switched together, allowing the processing to be performed at this coarser waveband level and reducing the number of switches required.
-With wavebands, and the number of switches required would equal the number of wavebands.
+With waveband switching each fiber would only be demultiplexed into wavebands, and the number of switches required would equal the number of wavebands.
 Since the number of wavebands required is typically much smaller than the number of wavelengths, this can greatly reduce the processing and switching costs.

 In this paper, we consider the resources of interest to be the number of wavelengths and wavebands required by a given banding algorithm.
 Reducing the requirement for either quantity reduces the costs in the network.
-Conceptually, every banding algorithm can be represented by a point in a twodimensional performance space, as illustrated in Figure 1, indicating the number of wavelengths and wavebands required by the algorithm.
+Conceptually, every banding algorithm can be represented by a point in a two-dimensional performance space, as illustrated in Fig. 1, indicating the number of wavelengths and wavebands required by the algorithm.
 The shaded area in the figure represents the achievable region of performance over all possible algorithms.
 The goal is to characterize the optimal frontier of achievable performance.
 This frontier would give the optimal tradeoff between wavelengths and wavebands achievable.